JacksonMatjele3/morebudi/README.md

 ---

-🚀 I’m a **self-taught software developer** with a growing foundation in **cybersecurity**.
-I’m passionate about building real-world software solutions and solving complex security challenges.
+🚀 I’m a **software developer** with a growing foundation in **cybersecurity**.
+I’m passionate about building real-world software solutions and I highly value protecting digital assets for organizations and people they serve by ensuring a strong security posture through the CIA triad.

+### 💪🏾 Strengths
+- Analytical Thinker
+- Time Management
+- Growing Technical Skills

 ### 🔍 What I'm Currently Focused On:
-- 🛡️ Becoming a **Cybersecurity Architect** (Learning via TryHackMe & Google Cybersecurity Cert)
+- 🛡️ Becoming a **Cybersecurity Analyst** (Learning via Google Cybersecurity Cert & TryHackMe)
 - 💻 Building fullstack apps using **JavaScript**, **Node.js**, **React**, and **C#**
 - 🧠 Strengthening my fundamentals in **networking**, **Linux**, and **cloud security**